 …and trimmed the rough edge off of the other side using my miter saw.

-After I made sure these dimensions worked for my space, I moved on to make the feet.
+I will be putting this in my kitchen to hold all of my coffee things, so I made sure these dimensions worked for my space.
+Then, I moved on to make the feet!

 Using the remainder of my stock, I trimmed a piece about 1.5″ thick for the feet.

 I then trimmed that piece into 4 equal pieces.

 And clamped it all down and allowed it to dry for a couple hours.

 Since we are going for a worn and aged look, don’t worry about it being perfect – we want character!